Brunno-DaSilva/customizing-vs-code-theme/README.md

 3. Grab the scope name of the element
    A. Highlight any part of your code
    B. The Developer Inspect Editor Tokens And Scopes will give a set of information of the highlighted element
+   C. In our case, we are targeting the value of a <button>, this value has a scope of a `meta.tag`

 ![Get Scopes](FindingElementName.png)